danmacm/myArch/arch-xfce4.md

 * base-devel tells the system to download all build tools
 * linux-firmware pulls all device firmware
 * Vim and git are other tools that I go to right away.

+`genfstab -U /mnt` I check this before writing it with `genfstab -U /mnt >> /mnt/etc/fstab`

+`arch-chroot /mnt`

+Set timezone with `ln -sf /usr/share/zoneinfo/XXX/YYY /etc/localtime` replacing XXX and YYY with appropriate location information.

+`hwclock --systohc`

+Edit `/etc/locale.gen` for the correct locale, then run `locale-gen`, then create the locale.conf file with `echo LANG=en_US.UTF-8 >> /etc/locale.conf` (change to match your locale)

+create hostname in `/etc/hostname`

+edit `/etc/mkinitcpio.conf` to add `i915` as a module for intel gfx.

+run `mkinitcpio -p linux`

+set root password with `passwd`